Holographic RG and Exact RG in O(N) Model: ERG

-Thus high energy modes of the $\phi$ field are integrated out (and also the auxiliary field $\chi$) and what remains is the Wilson action as a functional of $\phi_l$ and $J$.
+When high energy modes of the $\phi$ field, viz $\phi_h$, are integrated out (and also the auxiliary field $\chi$), what remains is the Wilson action as a functional of $\phi_l$ and $J$.
+Note also that when $\lm\to 0$, $Z_\lm[\phi_l,J]\to Z[J]$ the full Generating Functional of $\chi$ corrrelations.
 Let us do the first step of integrating out $\phi_h$:

 Let us write $j^I=2 \chi \phi_l^I$.
 Then we have

 \be \equiv \int {\cal D}\chi~e^{-S_\lm[\chi,\phi_l,J]} \equiv e^{-S_{\lm,I}[\phi_l,J]} \ee Unlike in \eqref{erg1}, where $\lm$ occurs only in the kinetic term, in \eqref{erg2} $\lm$ occurs not only in the kinetic term for $\chi$ but also in the interaction terms.